Does your landlord or a buyer want to move in?

 Do I get compensation if I get this notice?

-• pay you one month’s rent, or
+- pay you at least one month’s rent

 My landlord is offering me extra money if I don’t fight the notice.
 Can they do this?